How to Publish a Cookbook in 5 Easy Steps

 Self-publishing a cookbook

-While landing a publishing deal has been the goal of writers for decades, many are now realizing the real benefits of going the independent route.
+Many cookbook authors are starting to realize the real benefits of going the independent route.
 These include: the guarantee that your book will be published and available to readers, total artistic control, a much larger cut of the profits, and full ownership of your book’s rights.
+And as Marcy Goldman, author of The Baker’s Four Seasons, found out, self-publishing opens up the door to more experiment works.

-Getting started: Self-publishing requires you to be an entrepreneur and the work of making sure your book looks professional falls squarely on you.
-But this doesn’t mean you can’t have a team of publishing professionals — such as editors, designers, and marketers — behind you.
-In fact, it’s important that you do.
-So the first thing you should do is create a realistic budget for yourself.
-You can do this by visiting our infographic on the costs of self-publishing.
+Self-publishing requires you to be an entrepreneur and the work of making sure your book looks professional falls squarely on you.
+So the first thing you should do is create a realistic budget for yourself that includes estimated costs of photography, design and editorial help.

 If you’re still not quite sure which publishing path is for you, check out our quiz: Should You Self-Publish or Traditionally Publish?